 - If you are healthy and would not have any preexisting conditions on your insurance, you may choose to wait to make the payment unless you have an emergency.
 That way if you don’t need to use COBRA insurance for the short period you're not otherwise insured, you do not have to spend the money on it.

-- This won't likely make sense if you have preexisting conditions, since you may save money by having continuous insurance coverage.
-However, your fines for not having health insurance will be prorated so you pay fines only for the months that you do not have coverage.
-This may be less than you would pay for COBRA coverage for a month or two until your new policy kicks in.
+- It won't likely make sense if you have preexisting conditions, since you may save money by having continuous insurance coverage.
+However, your fines for not having health insurance will be prorated, so you pay fines only for the months that you do not have coverage.
+It may be less than you would pay for COBRA coverage for a month or two until your new policy kicks in.